iivanoo/covid-apps-observer/data/data_uk/reports/resources/net.hscni.covidtracker___2.3.0/report.md

 <img src="2_star_reviews_wordcloud.png" alt="net.hscni.covidtracker 2 reviews"/>
 </p>

+> App randomly stops publishing exposure checks which would imply its no longer working.
+Have had to reinstall 3 times.<br> :date: __2021-02-07 21:50:29__

 > Haven't use it yet so not sure what to say.<br> :date: __2021-01-12 01:12:16__

 > Bluetooth is always on but the app tells me to turn it on!
 Same after restarting the device and checking Bluetooth status<br> :date: __2020-12-30 18:52:58__